Guide to using ENROL

 - the day the student is enrolled at another school, or

-- the day the student is given an exemption under section 21 or 22 of the Education Act 1989
+- the day the student is given an exemption under section 38 or 39 of the Education and Training Act 2020

 - the names of students who have turned 16 and who have been suspended remain on ENROL until the earliest of: